beyondstorage/specs/rfcs/61-add-object-mode-check-for-operations.md

 updated_at: 2021-05-11
 ---

-# Proposal: Add object mode check for operations
+# AOS-61: Add object mode check for operations

 ## Background